israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 var sym = new Symbol(); // TypeError

-This prevents authors from creating an explicit Symbol wrapper object instead of a new symbol value and might be surprising as creating explicit wrapper objects around primitive data types is generally possible.
+This prevents authors from creating an explicit Symbol wrapper object instead of a new symbol value and might be surprising as creating explicit wrapper objects around primitive data types is generally possible (for example, new Boolean, new String and new Number).

 **Syntax**